-The Camelbak Antidote Cleaning Kit (which is available on Amazon) is a great example of an aftermarket cleaning kit which contains all the necessary components to clean out your camelback with.
+The Camelbak Antidote Cleaning Kit is a great example of an aftermarket cleaning kit which contains all the necessary components to clean out your camelback.

-The tablets that are contained in the kit can be replaced or restocked, or they can be substituted with one of the abovementioned home ingredients, such as white wine vinegar, bleach or the juice from a lime or a lemon, once you run out of tablets.
+The tablets that are contained in the kit can be replaced or restocked, or they can be substituted with one of the above-mentioned home ingredients, such as white wine vinegar, bleach or lime/lemon juice, once you run out of tablets.

-The cleaning kit also contains hooks and other utensils that are designed for various shaped bladders, and it is important to make sure that the tools you are using are safe and compatible with the bladder your hydration pack has.
+The cleaning kit also contains hooks and other utensils that are designed for various shaped bladders, and it is important to make sure that the tools you are using are safe and compatible with the bladder of your hydration pack.

-A leaky bladder will not contain very much water!
-Hooks and snaps should also never forced if you are using hooks that are not specifically geared at your hydration pack, use them gently to prevent anything from damaged.
+Hooks and snaps should also never be forced if you are using hooks that are not specifically made for your hydration pack, use them gently to prevent anything from getting damaged.

-A hydration pack should be left to dry after each use, but a deep clean using the materials listed above will only be necessary after 3 or 4 uses, or if you plan to store the pack for a long time and you do not expect to use it again soon.
+A hydration pack should be left to dry after each use, but a deep clean using safe materials will only be necessary after 3 or 4 uses, or if you plan to store the pack for a long time and you do not expect to use it again soon.

 Step 1: Drain out all of the fluid

-If you are doing a quick clean, you can hang it your hydration pack up to air out as step number four indicates in detail.
+If you are doing a quick clean, you can hang your hydration pack like detailed at step 4.
 For a deep clean, continue to step two.